Nora Barlow

 Emma Nora Barlow, Lady Barlow (née Darwin; 22 December 1885 – 29 May 1989), was a British botanist and geneticist.
 The granddaughter of the British naturalist Charles Darwin, Barlow began her academic career studying botany at Cambridge under Frederick Blackman, and continued her studies in the new field of genetics under William Bateson from 1904 to 1906.
-Her primary research focus when working with Bateson was the phenomenon of herostylism within the primrose family.
+Her primary research focus when working with Bateson was the phenomenon of heterostylism within the primrose family.
 In later life she was one of the first Darwinian scholars, and founder of the Darwin Industry of scholarly research into her grandfather's life and discoveries.
 She lived to 103.

 Biography

 Personal life

 Nora, as she was known, was the daughter of the civil engineer Sir Horace Darwin and his wife The Hon.
 Ida, Lady Darwin (née Farrer), daughter of Thomas Farrer, 1st Baron Farrer.
 Her elder brother Erasmus was killed during the Second Battle of Ypres in 1915; She also had a sister, Ruth Darwin.

 In 1911 she married Alan Barlow, son of the Royal Physician Sir Thomas Barlow.
 They had six children: